 Anyone who has been in Thailand know someone who have a story with a ladyboy and someone who had a motorbike accident.

 Most of the time here you drive without the necessary equipment, because it’s hot and because we don’t think about the risk.

-One of my friend had a bad scooter accident after a night out and he’s still recovering from it a year later (Hi Adrien).
+One of my friend had a bad scooter accident after a night out and he’s still recovering from it years later (Hi Adrien).
 He lost mobility in his left leg and arm and had to go back to France to get treated.